 Contact an Experienced Trenton Criminal Defense Attorney to Discuss Your Arrest and Criminal Charges in NJ

 Were you arrested in New Jersey?
 The consequences of a conviction could be severe, leaving you with a permanent criminal record and possibly resulting in significant prison time.
 That is why you should talk to a qualified criminal defense attorney immediately and explore your legal options.
-The attorney at Aydelotte & Scardella Law LLC has successfully represented clients charged with a crime or DWI offense in Trenton, Hamilton, Robbinsville, West Windsor, and throughout New Jersey.
+The attorney at The Scardella Law Firm LLC has successfully represented clients charged with a crime or DWI offense in Trenton, Hamilton, Robbinsville, West Windsor, and throughout New Jersey.
 Call 609-372-5285 or fill out the online contact form to schedule a free consultation today.
 We have an office conveniently located at 2653 Nottingham Way STE 1, Hamilton Township, NJ 08619.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.